 The manuscript title, name and affiliation of each author, any current or additional affiliations, and corresponding author email need to appear on the first page in the manuscript file.
 For more information regarding author lists, please see Your Author List.

 A concise (≤ 250 words) abstract is required at the beginning of each article and, at the discretion of the chief editors, at the beginning of appropriate shorter contributions.
 Authors should summarize their conclusions and methods in the abstract.
-First-person construction (e.g., I/my/we/our) and reference citations are not permitted.
+Footnotes, reference citations, and urls or hyperlinks are not permitted.